CamoRF/Sonic-Frontiers-Mod-Hub/README.md

 ![Logo](https://github.com/CamoRF/Sonic-Frontiers-Mod-Hub/blob/main/Logo_temp.png?raw=true "Logo")

 - This repo is an attempt to reduce fragmentation by serving as a central hub for Sonic Frontiers modding.
 It provides convenient links to modding **tools**, **guides**, and **high quality mods** to help mod authors and players easily find what they need.
 It is *not* intended to replace any existing wiki, community or mod hosting site - but rather bring multiple resources together.
-- Contributions are greatly appreciated, and a style guideline will be added eventually!
-Please follow the existing formatting as a template for now.
+- Contributions are greatly appreciated, please follow the existing formatting as a template!
 - Join the [Hedgehog Engine Modding Discord](https://dc.railgun.works/hems).
 - Also see [HedgeDocs](https://github.com/HedgeDocs/HedgeDocs.github.io).